National Council for Accreditation of Teacher Education (NCATE) Accredited

 Enrollment in all teacher education programs follows the guidelines for "Admission to Teacher Education Programs" found in this catalog.
 Applicants who do not yet meet all admissions criteria should consult with the department.

+The program is clinically-rich with carefully designed field experiences that culminate in one full semester of student teaching.
 The culminating courses for the Combined education majors (ECC) include two supervised student teaching experiences with children at different age levels in different types of schools.
 Eligibility and placement for each student teaching experience is determined by the department office in cooperation with public schools in the greater Buffalo area.
 It is expected that students in these majors will have at least one urban teaching experience.
 Successful Graduates will be recommended for New York State Initial Certification to teach children from birth through grade 6 (Combined Childhood and Early Childhood, ECC).

 Most courses taken at an accredited institution and relevant to a Buffalo State degree program will be accepted, but the majority of professional sequence courses applied to the Combined Childhood and Early Childhood education major must be courses completed at Buffalo State.
 Grades for transfer courses are generally used in computing the required 3.0 cumulative GPA for admission to the major.
 Students planning to transfer as juniors into the Combined program and wishing to complete their program in four semesters must seek advisement at the institution in which they initially enrolled to assure that the prerequisite course equivalencies are met.